tbastos/lift/README.md

 Lift is both a build tool (**task runner**) and a **framework** for writing CLI tools in Lua.
 It's well suited for writing compilers, generators, checkers, and so forth.

 **WARNING:** NOT READY FOR USE YET!
-It will be released soon.
+Lift will be released soon.
 Interested?
 Leave a star! :smiley:

 ## Features